 Every elderberry syrup that I have ever purchased from a store has had copious amounts of sugar.
 I did a quick amazon search and took note of the sugar contents of each of the top elderberry syrups.
 I saw numbers of 3g, 6g, and 7g per serving.
 It may not seem like a lot at first, but sugar adds up fast!

 The point of elderberry syrup is to boost and increase the immune system to fight infection and disease.
-But when we add sugar to it we are going backwards!
-The unfortunate fact is that when we have a spike in our blood sugar, our immune system is at risk for becoming suppressed.
+But when we add sugar to it we are going backward!
+The unfortunate fact is that when we have a spike in our blood sugar, our immune system is at risk of becoming suppressed.

 Some research has indicated that sugar can suppress the immune system for 50% up to 1-2 hours after sugar consumption.

 It's important to note that the studies are usually referring to large amounts of sugar, but it still warranted me taking a look at my elderberry syrup to see if there was a way I could turn it into sugar-free elderberry syrup.

 There actually is a fair amount of science that backs up the healing power of elderberries.
 Back when I had more time to dive into these types of things, I wrote an article about the "Healing Power of Elderberries" and read some interesting studies about the flavonoids and Quercetin that make it such a powerhouse of immune-boosting benefits.